szymonmichalski/starid-1/docs/comments.md

 *refresh pairs* bring back pair information from an earlier side

-*clean side* remove pairs keys that have value zero, then stars that have no pairs.
+*prune pairs* remove pairs that have value zero or are no longer stars. then remove stars that have no pairs.

 *intersect stars* leave stars that are in both sides